 There are four main categories of interview questions in investment banking interviews, and you must be able to answer each one confidently.
 They are:

-Our comprehensive article linked to above describes each of these in detail, but the quick summaries are below:
+Our comprehensive article describes each of these in detail, but the quick summaries are below:

-There is only one question in this category, though it may be phrased in different ways:
+There is only one question in this category, but it may be phrased in different ways:

 The interviewer wants to understand how your previous academic and work experience fits into the role you are applying for, and how this role fits into your long-term career plans.